NREL/openstudio-standards/lib/openstudio-standards/standards/ashrae_90_1_prm/docs/set_baseline_wwr.md

 1. The function will remove all windows in the surface then add a new window to meet the required WWR.
 2. The function will keep the existing doors but there could be cases the location of door overlaps with the new window.

-In addition, when increasing the WWR requires adding windows to surfaces with no windows, the function will not adding any windows to spaces tagged as plenum and used as a AirLoopSupplyPlenum or AirLoopReturnPlenum.
+In addition, when increasing the WWR requires adding windows to surfaces with no windows, the function will not adding any windows to spaces tagged as plenum and/or used as a AirLoopSupplyPlenum or AirLoopReturnPlenum.

 ## Test Case Documentation